aa-neg/blogsite/_posts/2016-04-011-learning-promises.markdown

 Javascript. . .
 But will not put an asynchronous loop inside the synchronous async cycle or just somehow learn to code it better :)

+Feel free to fork it <a href="https://github.com/aa-neg/nodeAsyncTest"></a> and play around with the problem and implementation of promises.